 Hot water is something we tend to take for granted and expect to be available when we need it.
-If you have a combi-boiler, you’ll be used to having on demand hot water day and night, whilst those using a conventional or system boiler will know when to expect a supply of warm water to be available for bathing, showering or washing up.
+If you have a combi boiler, you’ll be used to having on-demand hot water, day and night, while those with a conventional or system boiler will be using hot water that’s been heated and stored in a tank for later use.

-Some fault codes can be easily rectified yourself with a simple boiler reset, whilst others may need professional attention.
-If you are not sure how to fix the fault code, it is recommended to contact a qualified engineer for advice.
+Some fault codes can be rectified yourself with a simple boiler reset, whilst others may need professional attention.
+If you are not sure how to fix the fault code, it is recommended that you contact a qualified engineer for advice.